imperfectlink/PowerProps/docs/source/interface.rst

 Randomize
 ----

 Clicking Randomize will invoke the redo panel in the bottom left of the 3d viewport that allows you to change variables for the randomize function such as the seed, the range and the objects that it is affecting.
+Randomize is only available to properties with numeric values.

 |